Skip to main content

 The first few weeks after surgery are critical, and on average, your incision will take between 3-4 weeks to heal fully.

 Although activities will typically not impact the healing of the incision, certain activities should be avoided so as not to disrupt the bone healing, which you won’t see.
-Most patients are permitted to lift up to several pounds of weight.
 If you have any questions, seek professional medical advice.

 Is ACDF Considered a Major Surgery?